zapper-95/Fundus-Image-Processing/README.md

 | ![Original Image 6](./test_images/im33-RET072OD.jpg) | ![Enhanced Image 6](./results/im33-RET072OD.jpg) |
 | ![Original Image 7](./test_images/im36-RET104OS.jpg) | ![Enhanced Image 7](./results/im36-RET104OS.jpg) |
 | ![Original Image 8](./test_images/im40-RET264OD.jpg) | ![Enhanced Image 8](./results/im40-RET264OD.jpg) |

+## Running the Code
+To produce the processed images, run `python main.py`.
+* To specify the path, add the path argument i.e `python main.py --path=PATH`
+* To show each unprocessed image and its processed version, add the show argument `python main.py --show=y`
+    * When viewing these images press the q key or exit button to move to the next one

+To run the classifier on the images, run `python classify.py`
+*   To specify the image directory, add the data argument i.e `python main.py --data=results`
+* The default directory used is the unprocessed images in `test_images`